 After earning a bachelor's degree, cum laude with honors, in history from Rider University in Lawrenceville, New Jersey in 1972, Judge Bass went on to earn a Doctor of Jurisprudence from the College of Law, Cornell University in Ithaca, New York in 1977.

 Judge Bass received the Reginald Huber Smith Fellowship in Community Service Law Award in 1977 and was named Man of the Year by the Beta Phi Lambda Chapter of Alpha Phi Alpha Fraternity in 1995.
 He was also the recipient of the Robbie E. Robinson Award by the Savannah Bar Association in 1991, the Justice Robert Benham Award for Community Service by the State Bar of Georgia in 2008, Special Recognition Award by Safe Shelter of Savannah in 2010, W.W.
-Law Legacy Award from the King-Tisdale Cottage Foundation in 2011, the Champion of Justice Award from the Georgia Legal Services Program in 2016, the Lifetime Achievement Award of 100 Black Men of Savannah in 2018, and the Savannah Technical College Foundation Community Star Award in 2018, Recognition of Support of Summer Bonanza Partnership, Inc. in 2018, and the Star Award from Council of Accountability Court Judges in 2018.
+Law Legacy Award from the King-Tisdale Cottage Foundation in 2011, the Champion of Justice Award from the Georgia Legal Services Program in 2016 and 2018, the Lifetime Achievement Award of 100 Black Men of Savannah in 2018, the Savannah Technical College Foundation Community Star Award in 2018, Recognition of Support of Summer Bonanza Partnership, Inc. in 2018, and the Star Award from Council of Accountability Court Judges in 2018.

 Currently, Judge Bass is a member of 100 Black Men of Savannah, a Life Member of Alpha Phi Alpha Fraternity Inc. , Sigma Pi Phi Fraternity Inc., and the Frogs Inc. of Savannah.
 Judge Bass is married to Janice Green Bass and has a son James III, daughter in law Jennifer, granddaughter Riley and grandson Aaron.